git-annex

 Change the name of annexed files

-Once a file has been annexed with git annex add
+Once a file has been annexed with git annex add, the actual file will be

-folder in your project, and
+moved automatically by git-annex inside .git folder in your project, and

-will create a symbolic link in-place pointing to that file.
+git-annex will create a symbolic link in-place pointing to that file.

 So, if you just want to rename the annexed file, without changing its

-content, just view that symbolic link as a regular file added to git
+content, just view that symbolic link as a regular file added to git.

 Example